Cultra Manor – Ulster Folk and Transport Museum

 • Picture House

-The Picture House is a cinema that was built in the 1850s in Gilford, County Down.
+The Picture House is a cinema built in the 1850s in Gilford, County Down.
 It was moved to the Folk Museum in 1996.

 The building operated as a silent cinema until 1931.
-It was originally used as a hay store and was later adapted for use as a cinema, shortly before the First World War.
+It was used as a hay store and later adapted as a cinema shortly before the First World War.

 The films were projected directly onto a whitewashed wall.
-For several decades the Gilford Picture House provided popular entertainment for the village of Gilford and its immediate locality.
-The audience of the Picture House mostly consisted of local mill workers.
+For several decades, the Gilford Picture House provided popular entertainment for the village of Gilford and its immediate locality.
+The audience of the Picture House mainly consisted of local mill workers.

-The Gilford Picture House closed around 1931 but the building remained unchanged over the following decades.
+The Gilford Picture House closed around 1931 but remained unchanged over the following decades.

 • Corner Shop